richardjchris/kiranico-scraper/README.md

 https://kiranico.com

 # How to use the application
-This app is currently in-development and not intended to be used yet.
+This app is currently in-development and not intended for general use yet.

 ## Goal
 The goal of this application is to extract data from Kiranico's database as a JSON file.